muteldar/vagrant-status/readme.md

 ###Prompt Explanation

-The prompt is defined in the profile.base.ps1 which will output a working directory as well as a basic vagrant status indicator.
+The prompt is defined in the profile.base.ps1 which will output a working directory as well as a basic Vagrant status indicator.

-If there is an active Vagrant machine(s) you will see [^] the ^ is colorized in green.
-If there is a vagrantfile or folder but no Vagrant machine(s) active you will see [-].
+If there are any active Vagrant machines you will see [^] on the powershell prompt.
+The ^ is colorized in green.
+If there is a vagrantfile and/or folder but no Vagrant machines active you will see [-].

 ###Other Info